About Viv Martin

 2010 – 12 Worthing Artists Pop-up shop

-2010/11 Affordable Art Fair, Battersea, London (group exhibition with Brighton Independent Printmaking)
+2010/11 Affordable Art Fair, Battersea, London (with Brighton Independent Printmaking)

 2010 Phoenix Art Studios, Brighton, collaboration with Stefan Hoffman, artist in residence

-2010 Palace Art Fair, Fulham, London (group exhibition with Inkspot Press)
+2010 Palace Art Fair, Fulham, London (with Ink Spot Press, Brighton.

 2010 Brighton Art Fair with Ink Spot Press, Brighton